fdo6401/ArduinoExample/README.md

-# ArduinoExample
+# Arduino Code Example
-Arduino code example
+Arduino code for my parters to observe